 Depending upon the circumstances surrounding an accident which involves injuries or a death, it may be difficult to initially document what occurred.
 Of course, any documentation relating to the initial accident or malpractice which gives rise to a claim is certainly helpful in bringing forth evidence during a case later on.
 However, the mere fact that you may not have all of the documentation to show specifically what occurred does not mean that you do not have a valid claim or the right to pursue a case in a court of law.
 Obviously, all the facts and circumstances surrounding any accident, injuries and/or death need to be evaluated by our office so that we can guide you appropriately.

 If your accident, injuries and/or a death occurred recently, it is important to document various facts, circumstances and other events as early as possible so that a chronology of what has occurred to date can be at your fingertips.
 This includes taking down witness information, taking photographs, names, dates, identity of physicians, hospitals and other health care facilities and various other information which will make it easier for us to investigate and prosecute your case.
 We realize this is a troubling and difficult time for you and your family so there is no need to be overly concerned if you or your loved ones did not do exactly what someone else would have done in terms of gathering information and documentation from the very beginning.
 We are here to help you anyway.

 Should I Call a Lawyer to Find Out More Information?

-Every personal injury or malpractice case is different and the circumstances surrounding whatever occurred needs to be thoroughly evaluated.
-The chances are that if you or a loved one was involved in an accident or there was wrongdoing by another party or person resulting in an accident or malpractice and injuries or death have occurred, you and your family probably do have valid claims and a lawsuit should be commenced and prosecuted for the purpose of ensuring that you and your loved ones obtain full and fair compensation for all of your harms and losses.
+Every personal injury, accident or malpractice case is different and the circumstances surrounding whatever occurred needs to be thoroughly evaluated.
+The chances are that if you or a loved one was involved in an accident or there was wrongdoing by another party or person resulting in an accident or malpractice and injuries or death occurred, you and your family probably do have valid claims and a lawsuit should be commenced and prosecuted for the purpose of ensuring that you and your loved ones obtain full and fair compensation for all of your harms and losses.